 Put simply, you want to convert your leads into paying customers.

-This means you can’t use the same tactics you’d use for potential customers in the top or middle of the marketing funnel.
+This means you can’t use the same tactics you’d use for potential customers in the middle or top of the marketing funnel.

 Why?
 Because these users are still researching their problems and the solutions.
 They might still be quite far away from making a purchase decision.